-- a) Determine the direction of the magnetic field produced by the lower wire at the location of the upper wire. - b) Suppose that the current in the upper wire points right.
-Use the magnetic field produced by the lower wire to determine the direction of the force that it exerts on the current in the upper wire. - c) Suppose that the current in the upper wire points left.
-Use the magnetic field produced by the lower wire to determine the direction of the force that it exerts on the current in the upper wire. - d) Do parallel currents attract or repel?
+- a) Determine the direction of the magnetic field produced by the lower wire at the location of the upper wire. - b) Set up the current balance so that the current in the upper wire points right.
+In what direction is the force on the upper wire? - c) Note that the force on the upper wire is exactly the force exerted by the magnetic field (produced by the lower wire) on the upper wire.
+Is the force along the same direction as the magnetic field or along the opposite direction or neither? - d) Set up the current balance so that the current in the upper wire points left.
+In what direction is the force on the upper wire? - e) Note that the force on the upper wire is exactly the force exerted by the magnetic field (produced by the lower wire) on the upper wire.
+Is the force along the same direction as the magnetic field or along the opposite direction or neither? - f) Do parallel currents attract or repel?
 Do opposite currents attract or repel?
 Explain your answers.